zilverline/sequent/docs/docs/upgrade-guide.md

 Sequent 8 remodels the PostgreSQL event store to allow partitioning of the aggregates, commands, and events tables.
 Furthermore it contains various storage optimizations.
-To migrate your older Sequent database updating Sequent in your Gemfile, running `bundle update --source you can use the `bundle exec sequent migrate` command.
-Make sure to run this after sequent`, and from the root directory of your project.
+To migrate your older Sequent database you can use the `bundle exec sequent migrate` command.
+Make sure to run this after updating Sequent in your Gemfile, running `bundle update --conservative sequent`, and from the root directory of your project.

 This command will help you perform the database upgrade by providing